menu

 As is often the case in a small city, Lake Worth doesn't have a public transportation system that people use for their commute.

-The education level of Lake Worth citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.53% of adults 25 and older in Lake Worth have a college degree.
+In terms of college education, Lake Worth is nearly on par with the US average for all cities of 21.84%: 20.53% of adults 25 and older in Lake Worth have a bachelor's degree or advanced degree.

 The per capita income in Lake Worth in 2022 was $49,212, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $196,848 for a family of four.
 However, Lake Worth contains both very wealthy and poor people as well.